1 – 3D printed box and cover

 Unclamping the 3 parts, and then clamped the polycarbonate and the diffuser together, carefully keeping them aligned, with the thicker polycarbonate on top.
 I enlarged the two holes with a 3/32” drill and then countersunk the two holes.
 Now the two polycarbonate layers can be screwed to the box with the two painted #2 wood screws.

 Next, you need a button that extends through a hole (not yet drilled).
 I tried to get some buttons from China, but they were lost in shipping after 8 weeks.
 I switched gears and made my own button using an old T-1 ¾ LED.
-Any color will do, but ones with thin leads that go into the plastic LED base is better.
+Any color will do, but ones with thin leads that go into the plastic LED base are better.
 With the box face-down and film and polycarbonate layers attached, clamp it to a woodblock, the existing pushbutton hole in the 3D box is too small.
 Drill it with an 11/64” drill and file/drill as needed further so the LED slides in and out smoothly without binding.

-The button height depends on the pushbutton and PCB placement.
-For my assembly, I needed about .9” more than the base of the LED, so used a fiber washer and cut out small round part of a scrap PCB that had two plated through holes spaced 0.1” apart.
+The button height depends on the push button and PCB placement.
+For my assembly, I needed about .9” more than the base of the LED, so used a fiber washer and cut out a small round part of a scrap PCB that had two plated through holes spaced 0.1” apart.
 I soldered the LED to the board and filed it down so the bottom was flat.
 I also filed the PCB conform to the outside of the LED.
 It took two tries to get the spacing right, so when assembled, pushing on the LED top activated the pushbutton.

 In the photo above, the “LED” push button only looks like it is illuminated due to the camera flash.